slurmulon/blot/README.md

 API Blueprint + Transclusion + Queries = Ultra-DRY Docs

-* Build tool for normalized API Blueprints
+* Build tool for normalized API Blueprints and fixtures
 * Unifies documentation and fixtures via transclusion and queries
 * Eases the maintenance of documentation, fixtures and tests